Parables in the Quran

-In the Quran, parables are used extensively, in a variety of forms and covering many themes.
+Parables in the Quran are used in a variety of forms and covering many themes.
 According to Afnan Fatani a contemporary scholar it is not the instructive stories but rather the cognitive role they play to illustrate abstract religion and to make the unfamiliar appear familiar that makes them important.
 They are meant to teach moral lessons, and usually the figures involved are of little importance as more attention is paid to the lesson than the figure.
-Below are some examples of parables in the Qur'an:
+Below are some examples of parables in the Qur'an.